 (5) The administrative instructions are not subsidiary legislation for the purposes of the Interpretation Act 1984.

+[Section 23 amended: No. 35 of 2022 s.
+10.]

 24. Time limit for complaints

 The Director must reject a complaint about an incident which occurred more than 24 months before the complaint is made unless in the Director’s opinion the person who made the complaint has shown good reason for the delay.